benwilcock/local-ai-playground/models/README.md

 See [`sample.env`](../sample.env) or [`docker-compose.yaml`](../docker-compose.yaml).

-> Note: I couldn't get a full list of models as currently present in the official model gallery to work correctly.
-Only a few models were listed.
+> Note: Only a few models were listed in the official gallery [index.yaml](https://github.com/go-skynet/model-gallery/blob/main/index.yaml).
 Instead I used the HuggingFace unofficial gallery.

 # HuggingFace Gallery Models To Try: